How To Recycle Candles

 ALAMANIA Candle Wicks for Making Candles 20 Pcs 10cm Long Pre-Waxed with Metal Tabs Includes Stainless 3 Hole Wick Holder, Long Burn Time Perfect for Home and DIY Candles

-VEVOQIM 240pcs Candle Wicks Set,100pcs Candle Wicks for Making Candle (10/15/20cm) with 100pcs Glue Dots,10pcs Candle Wick Holders & 30pcs Wick Tabs,Long Lasting & No Black Smoke for DIY Candles
+VEVOQIM 240pcs Candle Wicks Set,100pcs Candle Wicks for Making Candle (10/15/20cm) with 100pcs Glue stickers,10pcs Candle Wick Holders & 30pcs Wick Tabs,Long Lasting & No Black Smoke for DIY Candles

-VEVOQIM 240pcs Candle Wicks Set,100pcs Candle Wicks for Making Candle (10/15/20cm) with 100pcs Glue Dots,10pcs Candle Wick Holders & 30pcs Wick Tabs,Long Lasting & No Black Smoke for DIY Candles
+VEVOQIM 240pcs Candle Wicks Set,100pcs Candle Wicks for Making Candle (10/15/20cm) with 100pcs Glue stickers,10pcs Candle Wick Holders & 30pcs Wick Tabs,Long Lasting & No Black Smoke for DIY Candles

 You’ll need your candle container (such as a jar, mug or glass) and new wick available, as well as the wax you’ve melted to hand.
 Before we continue, in a moment we’ll be getting to pouring the wax, so a quick warning that it may be hot so pour it carefully when the time comes, and avoid contact with fingers!